peterroelants/Stadius_GPU/Readme.md

 The Stadius sista-nc-3 server has a [Tesla K40 GPU](http://www.nvidia.com/content/PDF/kepler/Tesla-K40-PCIe-Passive-Board-Spec-BD-06902-001_v05.pdf) donated by NVIDIA that can be used by researchers in the [Stadius](http://www.esat.kuleuven.be/stadius/) research group.
 This Github page will explain how to use this GPU via libraries such as [Theano](http://deeplearning.net/software/theano/), and will give you pointers where and how to learn more about GPU programming.

+If you use this GPU for your research you should acknowledge the NVIDIA corporation by mentioning "The Tesla K40 used for this research was donated by the NVIDIA Corporation.".

 ## What is GPU computing

 [GPU-accelerated computing](http://www.nvidia.com/object/what-is-gpu-computing.html) is the use of a graphics processing unit (GPU) to accelerate certain computations.
 GPUs can gain speedups over a CPU because of their highly parallel architecture.
 The following picture illustrates this difference in parallelization.
 While a CPU only has a few computational cores, the CPU typically has a few hundred.